The Halcyon Grange: Then & Now

 At a time when Grange membership has dwindled nationally, a resurgence of interest in local food and farming has attracted new members to the Halcyon Grange, including young farming families and their supporters.
 There has also been renewed community interest in the Grange Hall as a valued space for social, economic, and educational activities and interactions.
 The Halcyon Grange is well- positioned to revitalize its role as a vibrant community center and vehicle for the economic development of local food producers.

-Imagine a community kitchen where farmers and homesteaders can transform surplus crops into new “Made in Maine” specialty food items.
+Imagine a community/commercial kitchen where farmers and homesteaders can transform surplus crops into new “Made in Maine” specialty food items.
 Imagine a winter farmers’ market that offers community members an opportunity to connect with producers and one another in the off-season.
 Imagine a grade school or home-schooled group of children learning how to make and preserve applesauce in a spacious kitchen where each child can see and participate in the process.
 Imagine a family reunion where relatives can prepare an entire meal on site, and all generations can access the upper floor to watch a slide show or a family skit.
-Imagine an accessible site for a local organization’s annual meeting where volunteers can cook hors-d’oeuvres on site instead of transporting cumbersome platters from home.
+Imagine an accessible site for a local organization’s annual meeting where volunteers can cook hors-d’oeuvres on site instead of transporting cumbersome platters from home or having the event catered by an outside service.

-This list of potential uses of the Grange Hall is based on the real need for a year- round, accessible gathering space and shared-use kitchen facility in our community.
-There is no affordable place in the community that currently serves this need, and the mission of the Grange is well suited to meeting this demand.
+This list of potential uses of the Grange Hall and Kitchen is based on the real need for a year-round, accessible, gathering space and shared-use kitchen facility in our community.
+There is no affordable place in the community that currently serves this need, and the mission of the Grange is well-suited to meeting this demand.

-The Halcyon Grange is focused on meeting community needs by addressing three major improvements:
+The Halcyon Grange has focused on meeting community needs by addressing three major improvements to our building:

 1. Community Kitchen

-Our community kitchen facility sees a wide area of interest, from using the facility commercially to process products ranging from baked goods and jams to lard and honey, to community members offering educational workshops.
-Some possibilities available for the use of the Community Kitchen:
+Our kitchen sees a wide area of community interest, from using the facility commercially to process products ranging from baked goods and jams to lard and honey, to community members offering educational workshops.

 - This would allow me to really expand my business: jams, jellies, sauces, soups, baked goods—I would definitely use it.”